alymehroz512/Task-Management-App/README.md

    - The application sends reminders for upcoming task deadlines.
    - Users are alerted about tasks that are approaching their due date, helping them stay on top of deadlines.
    - If a task is marked as completed, the background color changes to indicate the task’s completion.

-# File Attachments and Links:
-   - Users can attach **links** to each task, which open in a new window when clicked.
-   - Attachments allow users to reference related web resources or documents that are relevant to the task.

 # Task Reports:
    - A report feature allows users to generate reports on tasks added, updated, and deleted.